sunsolve/streisand/documentation/testing.md

 ==========================

 For local testing Streisand includes a `Vagrantfile` that creates two virtual
-machines: `streisand-host` and `streisand-client`.
+machines: `streisand_host` and `streisand_client`.

-The `streisand-host` machine is provisioned with the standard Streisand playbooks and replicates a Streisand server created with a cloud provider, but running on your local computer.
+The `streisand_host` machine is provisioned with the standard Streisand playbooks and replicates a Streisand server created with a cloud provider, but running on your local computer.

-Note that a throwaway SSH key pair is created in the `streisand-host` virtual machine in the location specified in the Anisible variable `streisand_ssh_private_key`.
-This is not needed to SSH into the virtual machine using `vagrant ssh streisand-host` and is only used by the provisioning process.
+Note that a throwaway SSH key pair is created in the `streisand_host` virtual machine in the location specified in the Anisible variable `streisand_ssh_private_key`.
+This is not needed to SSH into the virtual machine using `vagrant ssh streisand_host` and is only used by the provisioning process.

-The `streisand-client` machine is provisioned specifically to act as a client of the `streisand-host`.
+The `streisand_client` machine is provisioned specifically to act as a client of the `streisand_host`.
 It connects to the `streiand-host`'s HTTPS gateway to download client configuration files that are used by test scripts to ensure that services work "end-to-end".